 Continuous positive airway pressure (CPAP) treatment is often prescribed to snoring and sleep apnea suffers, and for good reason.
 It is highly effective.
 Unfortunately, up to 80% of those with CPAP machines do not use them.
 Bulky masks can be difficult to sleep with, and many users deal with leaks that are noisy or cause air to blow onto the face or eyes.

-When CPAP masks become too much to handle, many sleep apnea sufferers simply abandon treatment all together.
+When CPAP masks become too much to handle, many sleep apnea sufferers simply abandon treatment altogether.
 Not only is this medically risky, it’s completely unnecessary, especially with today’s myriad of sleep apnea surgery options.

 A wide variety of sleep apnea surgery options are available for sleep apnea sufferers, and they type you should consider depends mainly on your symptoms and their severity.
 The first step to determining the best treatment is to pinpoint the site (or sites) of your airway obstruction.
 There are many reasons why you might be having difficulty breathing, and in some cases, there is more than one problem site.